aedobbyn/beer-data-science/compile.md

 **Collapse Styles**

+It'll be useful to reduce the number of levels in our outcome variable, style.
+To that end, we create a new variable, `style_collapsed` that uses keywords inside a style's name to lump it into a broader category.
+This way we can define broader styles with more beers in them than are otherwise available from the API using the text of the styles themselves.

+The way we'll do this is we:

-* Save the most popular styles in `keywords`
+* Save our overarching collapsed styles in the vector `keywords`
 * Loop through each keyword
-    * For each beer, `grep` through its style column to see if it contains any one of these keywords
+    * For each beer in our dataset, `grep` through its style name to see if it contains any one of these keywords
     * If it does, give it that keyword in a new column `style_collapsed`
 * If a beer's name matches multiple keywords, e.g., American Double India Pale Ale would match Double India Pale Ale, India Pale Ale, and Pale Ale, its `style_collapsed` is the **last** of those that appear in keywords
     * This is why keywords are intentionally ordered from most general to most specific
     * So in the case of an case of American Double India Pale Ale: since Double India Pale Ale appears in `keywords` after India Pale Ale and Pale Ale, an American Double India Pale Ale would get a `style_collapsed` of Double India Pale Ale
-* If no keyword is contained in `style`, `style_collapsed` is just whatever's in `style`; in other words, it doesn't get collpsed into a bigger bucket
+* If a beer's `style` doesn't have any of the keywords in it, its `style_collapsed` is the same as its `style`; in other words, it doesn't get collpsed into a bigger bucket
-    * This isn't a huge problem because we'll pare down to just the most popular styles later, however we could think about creating a catchall "Other" level for `style_collapsed`
+    * This isn't a huge problem because we'll pare down to just the most popular styles later.
+(However, we could think about throwing them all into a catchall "Other" level.)

 A list of our main styles to collapse to: